vic21984/Victoria-Universalis/Victoria Universalis Changelog.md

 ## Map Changes:
 * Removed strait from Balearic Islands to Barcelona.
-* Created Chinca Islands sulphur province in Ica state, Peru.
+* Created Chincha Islands sulphur province in Ica state, Peru.
 It's population in 1836 is majority Yue labourers.
 * Changed trade goods of Puno province from sulphur to wool.

 ## Country balance changes: